 The Company capitalizes certain initial asset costs in connection with patent applications including registration, documentation and other professional fees associated with the application.
 Patent costs incurred prior to the Company's U.S. Food and Drug Administration ("FDA") 510(k) application on March 28, 2018 were charged to research and development expense as incurred.
 Commencing upon first in-man trials on February 18 and 19, 2019, capitalized costs are amortized to expense using the straight-line method over the lesser of the legal patent term or the estimated life of the product of 20 years.
-During the years ended December 31, 2023 and 2022, the Company recorded amortization of \$19,106 and \$19,006 to current period operations, respectively.
+During the years ended December 31, 2024, and 2023, the Company recorded amortization of \$19,006 and \$19,106, respectively.